Financial Aid & Scholarships

 • The Federal Direct Grad PLUS Loan is a credit based loan borrowed by graduate students to assist with educational expenses.

-• Has no yearly or aggregate limits but amounts must fit into the expected cost of attendance.
+• It has no yearly or aggregate limits but amounts must fit into the expected cost of attendance.

 • The loan is unsubsidized meaning you are responsible for paying the interest during times of deferment.